Kamil-Gem/RPG/README.md

 _ - Empty space
 C - Coin
 [int] - This many coins required (also loads a new map when successfully used)

+I am aware the code is not great.
+This was my first time making a project of this scale.